REI Co-op Superlight Review

 Comfort is another area where the Superlight Bivy did quite well.
 Once the bivy is set up and staked out, it's roomy and doesn't flap incessantly in the wind.
 One of our testers tends to sleep on his side with his knees bent, which proved to be a bit of an issue when the bivy is staked out, as it is rigidly held in place.
 Though this wasn't a huge issue, it could be for some individuals and worth mentioning.
 As the rest of the bivys we tested don't require stakes to attain their full functionality, moving and bending knees isn't hindered.

 Ventilation and Breathing

 This model is an exceptionally breathable and well-vented bivy.
 One of the highlights is their zipper overhang at the top of the entrance which allows you to open the zipper several inches without welcoming in the rain.
 This, in conjunction with the ample space inside, allowed for excellent airflow and venting.

-While we found similar venting and breathability in the Superlight Bivy as we did with the other top bivys in this round of testing, the one shining point, the zipper overhang, utilizes some extra fabric that the Outdoor Research Alpine and Outdoor Research Helium don't, as they incorporated their clamshell design into the same ventilation feature.
+While we found similar venting and breathability in the Superlight Bivy as we did with the other top bivys in this round of testing, the one shining point, the zipper overhang, utilizes some extra fabric that the Outdoor Research Helium doesn't, as it incorporated its clamshell design into the same ventilation feature.